-Over the past ten years we’ve taken action help young people get into work.
-We have met our target to reduce youth unemployment by 40 per cent, four years ahead of schedule, with a rate that is amongst the lowest in the EU.
+Over the past eleven years we’ve taken action to help young people get into work.
+We have met our target to reduce youth unemployment by 40 per cent, four years ahead of schedule.

 But there’s much still to do to ensure young people can find good, well paid, work.